rawlink/golang-intro/README.md

-# Intro to the Go language
+# Intro to the Go Language

 This tutorial is a brief introduction to the Go language.
 The goals are as follows: